We’ve listed the best lighthouses on the east coast of the US and Canada. Learn about their history and things to know before your visit.

 The black-and-white candy-striped beacon has been guiding sailors to safety through the most dangerous stretch of Atlantic coastline, known as the “Graveyard of the Atlantic,” since 1870.
 But the ever-shifting sands of North Carolina’s Outer Banks eventually threatened the structural integrity of the lighthouse and the decision was made to move it inland.

 So in 1999, a feat of modern engineering moved the lighthouse almost a mile from its original location.
-Today, the lighthouse is open to visitors to climb its 257 steps during the summer months, though the museum and visitor’s center is open year-round.
+Today, the lighthouse is open to visitors to climb its 257 steps during the summer months.
+The museum and visitor’s center is open year-round, though.
 Admission is free.

 St. Simons Island Lighthouse – Georgia